vangelif/awesome-books-ES6/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-# Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!
 Feel free to come in touch with the author and arrange a meeting and make your contributions truly valuable.

-- [Insert popup windows]

 ## 🤝 Contributing <a name="contributing"></a>